 For levels 1B – Intermediate,, you must have the appropriate level of the textbook in hand, in order to follow the class.
 Textbook explanations are in English.

 Textbook fees are extra and are available at the JCCCM (in limited quantities):

-To register, please make your payment by using the PayPal button at the bottom of this page, ensuring you fill-in ‘Specify purpose of payment’ with the desired level/day, in order to reserve your place.
-You can make one payment for the course and book by entering the total amount in the ‘Other Amount’ box .
+To register, please make your payment by using the PayPal button at the bottom of this page.
+Enter the total amount (course fees, JCCCM membership fee if you’re not member yet and/or textbook fee) in the “Other Amount” box, ensuring you fill-in ‘Specify purpose of payment’ with the desired level/day, in order to reserve your place.
 We will confirm receipt of your payment by email.
 If you’re unsure of the amount to pay, contact the office at 514-728-1996 or firstname.lastname@example.org before proceeding.

 For more info, contact email@example.com.

 Level 1A – The level is designed for all beginners interested into learning Japanese.

 Level 1B – Applicants should have a total of 30 hours (or equivalent) of Japanese language instruction.
 This should include familiarity with hiragana and katakana, to be able to count to 100, to be able to introduce yourself (including your job/school, family members, hobbies, etc.), to be able to ask and answer simple questions regarding the time and price of items.

 Level 1C – Students will begin to learn Kanji and will learn more about Te-form verbs, Counting, Informal Speech, etc. At the end of the class, you should be able to express your opinion and preference and to discuss with your friends in the past tense.

 Level 2A – Students will complete Genki 1, and have mastered the short form of verbs.